Don’t let its banana pepper look fool you…

 Well, these chilies originated in − surprise − Hungary!
 It couldn’t have a more fitting name, but it does go by a few others.
 Sometimes it’s simply known as the hot wax pepper or the hot yellow pepper.

 The other aspect of the name refers to the waxy-like texture of the pepper’s rind.
-This texture and the color (before ripening) make the Hungarian wax pepper look a lot like a banana pepper.
+This texture and the color (before ripening) make the Hungarian wax pepper look a lot like a banana pepper, and they can be confused for one another.
 But really that’s about where the similarities stop.
 Banana peppers are very mild in heat, topping out at 500 SHU, so if you eat a Hungarian wax pepper when expecting a banana pepper, you’ll be in for a spicy awakening.

 Hot wax peppers do change color as they ripen, turning orange in hue, followed by red at full ripening.
 They’re also pretty large, topping out at 5 to 6 inches in length.
 Ans while they don’t have the girth of a poblano pepper, they’re no super-slim cayenne pepper either.
 They’ve got a plumper pepper shape, actually quite like a banana.